Josef-Friedrich/Hue-shell/docs/hue-manager.md

 		configuration file.
 This option is only effective with the subcommand 'install'.

+	-t, --test INTEGER
+		Set `Hue-shell` in test mode.
+Possible values are `0` or `1`.
+		In test mode the generated json code is not sent to `curl`, but instead to `jq`.
+This option is only effective with the subcommand 'install'.

 	-u, --username USERNAME
 		Set the option 'USERNAME' to the given value in the configuration file.
 This option is only effective with the subcommand 'install'.